Environmental Stewardship and Climate Change – Producer

 · Manure Management Strategies – OPEN (502)

-· Cost shares will range from 30% up to 70% as determined by a merit based review process.
+Cost shares will be determined through a merit based review process.

 · Though you are not guaranteed funding until your application has been approved, you may proceed before receiving approval with the risk of not receiving funding.
 If your project is approved, eligible expenses incurred as of the date your application was received by the program will be considered for funding.